Kuwaiti Arabic: Lexicon

 Kuwaiti has borrowed many words from other languages due to immigration and trade.
 Below are few examples with the corresponding Arabic words.
 As noticed, many words come from Turkish.
 This is due to the historical influence of Ottomans that ruled over neighboring regions.

-Note: A green box indicates that the MSA word is used in Kuwaiti (most of the times interchangeably), while a red box means it is not.
+Note: A green box indicates that the MSA word is used in Kuwaiti (most of the time interchangeably), while a red box means it is not.

 Old-fashioned or obsolete words

 some words were replaced by native Arabic words over time.
 A few examples of such words include: